bryancole/raypier_optics/doc/source/creating_new_optics.rst

 share a common transform.

-To create a new Traceable, you subclass Traceable or some other more suitable subclass (transmitting optical components can derive from raytrace.bases.Optic, which provides a complex refractive index).
+To create a new Traceable, you subclass Traceable or some other more suitable subclass (transmitting optical components can derive from raypier.bases.Optic, which provides a complex refractive index).
 You should define a new _faces_default method which creates the FaceList for that object and populates it with the Faces appropriate to the object.
 Simple synchronisation between the Traceable